poliastro/poliastro/docs/source/quickstart.md

 ### More advanced plotting: `OrbitPlotter*` objects

-You previously saw the {py:meth}`~poliastro.twobody.Orbit.plot` method to easily plot orbits.
+You previously saw the {py:meth}`~poliastro.twobody.orbit.scalar.Orbit.plot` method to easily plot orbits.
 Now you might want to plot several orbits in one graph (for example, the maneuver you computed in the previous section).
 For this purpose, poliastro has `OrbitPlotter*` objects in the {py:mod}`~poliastro.plotting` module.

-These objects come in two flavors. {py:class}`~poliastro.plotting.OrbitPlotter2D` holds the perifocal plane of the first `Orbit` you plot in it, projecting any further trajectories on this plane.
+These objects come in two flavors. {py:class}`~poliastro.plotting.OrbitPlotter2D` holds the perifocal plane of the first {{ Orbit }} you plot in it, projecting any further trajectories on this plane.
 On the other hand, {py:class}`~poliastro.plotting.OrbitPlotter3D` allows you to interactively rotate the three-dimensional view.